The Borough of Lansdowne Pennsylvania The Borough of Lansdowne Pennsylvania

 Sunday: 1pm – 4pm

-The Library was organized on November 28, 1898 by a group of interested citizens working with members of the Lansdowne School Board.
-Its formal opening on June 3, 1899, was in a room of the Highland Avenue School located where the firehouse now stands.
+The Lansdowne Library was organized on November 28, 1898 by a group of interested citizens working with members of the Lansdowne School Board.
+Its formal opening on June 3, 1899 was in a room of the Highland Avenue School located where the Lansdowne Firehouse is now situated.
 The collection grew from 1,345 books to 3, 190 by October 3, 1905, when it moved into a renovated baker’s shop on the corner of the school’s grounds.

-The Friends of the Lansdowne Public Library was formed in October 1970 to “encourage, develop and promote community awareness of the services of and opportunities for improvements of the Lansowne Public Library.”
+The Friends of the Lansdowne Public Library was formed in October 1970 to “encourage, develop and promote community awareness of the services of and opportunities for improvements of the Lansdowne Public Library.”

 The Library has been at is present location since June 19, 1982.